Hazem-Abolholl/Surface-line-integral-convolution-based-vortex-detection-using-computer-vision/README.md

 Write your name on line 6, save it, and then head back to GitHub Desktop.

 ## Requirements
 The Vortex Detection using Computer Vision based on YOLOv3 works only on Python 3.7 and superior.
-The following library are used:
+The following library are installed via pip in order to run the model:
 *	Torchvision
 *	PyTorch/1.6.0-
 *	Albumentations